You’ve got to try intermittent fasting for women!

 - You may notice that you feel a little cold when you fast.
 If this occurs, get up and move around.
 Consider it an added bonus, because you’ll burn more calories and fat!

 - On fasting days, you may feel tired, and that’s okay.
-Your body is adapting, and your is adjusting to these adaptations.
+Your body is adapting, and your circadian rhythm is adjusting to these adaptations.
 Over time, these changes will help you to sleep longer and better!

 ADDITIONAL Benefits of intermittent fasting for women